Recently launched project rehabilitating drug addicts

 The treatment of each patient costs Rs40,000 per month.

-After the operation was launched, the addicts’ contact tracking and tracing mechanisms of their families were also developed to bring them into the mainstream.
+After the operation was launched, the addicts contact tracking and tracing mechanisms of their families was also developed to bring them into the mainstream.

-“I want to make the Peshawar Division including Mohmand, Nowshera, Charsadda free of drug addicts.
-It is really a difficult task but our efforts will continue till we rehabilitate all addicts and make them useful citizens of the society,” Riaz Mahsud told his team during his visit to the control room.
+NOWSHERA: Malik Hockey Club clinched the trophy of Chief of Army Staff District Hockey Championship after winning the...

-He said he would visit the operation sites and rehabilitation centres to ensure quality of services to them.
+Islamabad: Capital Development Authority in collaboration with Metropolitan Corporation Islamabad and District Health...

 Comments